rspamd/rspamd/doc/modules/multimap.md

 ---
 # Multimap module

 Multimap module is designed to handle rules that are based on different types of lists that are dynamically updated by Rspamd and called `maps`.
 This module is useful for whitelists, blacklists and other lists to be organized via files.
-It can also load remote lists using `HTTP` and `HTTPS` protocols.
+It can also load remote lists using `HTTP` and `HTTPS` protocols or `RESP` (REdis Serialization Protocol).
 This article explains in detail all configuration options and features of this module.

 * TOC
 {:toc}